Telemedicine Research at NLM (1994-2007)

 - National Telemedicine Initiative (1996-1997)

-In October 1996, NLM announced the award of 19 multi-year telemedicine research contracts to serve as models for:
+In October 1996 and September 1997, NLM announced the award of a total of 21 multi-year telemedicine research contracts (project summaries), with periods of performance lasting into 2002, to serve as models for:

 - Evaluating the impact of telemedicine on cost, quality, and access to health care